yutong119/CP3406-WeatherWear/README.md

 - `data`: Repository and API service
 - `model`: Data classes for UI state, outfit recommendation, and API response

+The app uses a ViewModel and Repository pattern to separate UI state, business logic, and data fetching.
+For this assignment, the repository is created directly inside the ViewModel rather than using a full dependency injection framework such as Hilt, because the app scope is small.

 ## How to Run

 1. Clone or download this repository.